 (5) Retain pricing review files, containing documents related to reviews of the contractor's price proposals, subject to certified cost or pricing data (see FAR 15.403-4) , for six years.
 If it is impossible to determine the final payment date in order to measure the six-year period, retain the files for nine years.

 SUBPART 204.9 —TAXPAYER IDENTIFICATION NUMBER INFORMATION

-(Revised July 29, 2009)

 204.902 General.

 (b) DoD uses the Federal Procurement Data System (FPDS) to meet these reporting requirements.

 SUBPART 204.11 —SYSTEM FOR AWARD MANAGEMENT